TyflosAccessibleSoftware/SoundOutputSelector/readme.md

 ## Localization

-These scripts are available for two languages: Spanish and English.
+These scripts are available for three languages: Spanish, Norwegian and English.
 You can customize eatch script for other languages.
 It is very easy.
 You have to modify these variables: